It enshrines Amano-Iwato, the cave where the Sun Goddess, Amaterasu Ōmikami, hid herself.

 The Myth Story, Amanoiwato

-The story is written in the Kojiki, “Records of Ancient Matters,” and the Nihon Shoki, “Chronicles of Japan.”
+This story is recorded in Japan’s two oldest chronicles: the Kojiki(“Records of Ancient Matters”) and the Nihon Shoki (“Chronicles of Japan”).

 Amano-Yasukawara Riverside